uberpixel/Documentation/docs/core/rnkernel.rst

 	.. function:: void Exit()

 		Marks the engine for exit. `Tick` will return false the next time it completes.

+	.. function:: void ScheduleFunction(Function &&function)

+		Schedules the given function for execution at the beginning of the next frame.
+The function is guaranteed to be invoked on the main thread.

 	.. function:: void DidSleepForSignificantTime()